DevYatsu/command_liner/README.md

 - **command.py** contains all the code regarding the creation of the command class
 - **command_liner.py** contains code on the commands_wrapper class
 - **exceptions.py** contains code regarding errors managing
+- **commands.py** contains all the commands usable with the CLI
-- **main.py** is the key file, containing all the llogic of the CLI
+- **initializer.py** contains the project config, that is the name of the CLI
+- **main.py** contains the code necessary to run the CLI

 You can look at all the files to understand the logic of the project, and modify them if necessary.
-However if you need a simple use of command_liner just open **main.py** in your code editor.
+However if you need a simple use of command_liner just open **initializer.py**, **main.py** and **commands.py** in your code editor.

-Now that you're in **main.py** file, you can notice the file is sort of separated in 3 parts:
-1. The imports and the client iniatializer
-2. All the commands declarations
-3. Ready the client to run

-First, you can edit *commands_prefix* variable to set the prefix you want to call your comands with.
+On **initializer.py** file, set `commands_prefix` variable to whichever name you want to give to your client, it's the prefix you want to call your comands with.

-Then, you can take a look at the commands and understand how to create them, actually, it is rather simple, it's done in a few steps only:
+Then, you can take a look at the commands and understand how to create them in **commands.py**, actually, it is rather simple, it's done in a few steps only:
 1. Init a command instance with two arguments, its name and its description
 2. You can also set description separately with `.set_description()`, description will be displayed when running `command_name --description`
 3. Set a helper message with `.set_help()`, will be displayed when running `command_name --help`